Chris Brown (cricketer, born 1974)

 Having been educated at Failsworth School, Brown was a contracted professional from 1994 to 1997 with his local first class side Lancashire, receiving his 2nd XI cap in 1997.
 Brown made his List A debut for Norfolk in the 2001 C&G Trophy and played six matches for them over three seasons, winning his county cap in 2001.

 In 2006, Brown also played first-class cricket overseas, playing for Sri Lankan side Badureliya Sports Club.
-From 2006 Brown has played in the East Anglian Premier Cricket League for Horsford Cricket Club.
+From 2006 Brown played in the East Anglian Premier Cricket League for Horsford Cricket Club.

 Having played for Minor Counties representative teams, Brown was selected as one of 21 players to form the first Unicorns squad to take part in the 2010 Clydesdale Bank 40 domestic limited overs competition against the regular first-class counties.

-Brown, a current ECB Level IV coach, has also had International stints as a spin consultant with Zimbabwe during the 2018 ICC World Cup qualifiers and more recently with Cricket Scotland.
+Brown, an ECB Level IV coach, has also had spells as a spin consultant with Zimbabwe during the 2018 ICC World Cup qualifiers and with Cricket Scotland.
+In 2024 he joined Cricket Ireland as the organisation's high performance spin bowling coach.